 - consistent repetition over time, and

 - refined, specific aesthetic from the auteur(s)

 Which brings us back to the Carmilla Movie.
-It started as a web video series, just called Carmilla, with instalments produced by U by Kotex, a product line of Kimberly-Clark.
-U is tampons and menstrual pads, for the male readers.
+It started as a single-frame web video series, just called Carmilla, with instalments, produced by U by Kotex, a product line of Kimberly-Clark.
+“U” is tampons and menstrual pads, for the male readers.
 Kotex is the Executive Producer of the series.

-Carmilla is a Canadian, single-frame, web video series, co-created by Jordan Hall, Stephanie Ouaknine and Jay Bennett from Smokebomb Entertainment, a Shaftesbury Company.
-The series, with high-end production values, stars Elise Bauman and Natasha Negovanlis, and is loosely based on the 1872 (yes, 1872!)
+Carmilla is co-created by Jordan Hall, Stephanie Ouaknine and Jay Bennett from Smokebomb Entertainment, a Shaftesbury Company.
+The series, which has high-end production values, stars Elise Bauman and Natasha Negovanlis, and is loosely based on the 1872 (yes, 1872!)
 Gothic Horror novella of the same name by Sheridan Le Fanu.
 The series premiered on the Vervegirl/KindaTV YouTube channel on August 19, 2014.
 The series takes place at the fictional Silas University in Styria, Austria, and is told through vlogs recorded by “Laura”, a first-year student.
-When Laura begins investigating the disappearance of her roommate, she is assigned a new roommate named Carmilla.
+When Laura begins investigating the disappearance of her roommate, she is assigned a new roommate named Carmilla, a vampire.